 In the dry and dusty cities, like Beijing, the sound of someone noisily drawing up phlegm and depositing it on the street is practically customary.

 The culprits don’t care where they do it, either.
 You could be sitting in a taxi and the driver winds the window down mid-journey to clear his throat.

 To describe this experience as unpleasant would be an understatement!

 Spitting is one of the few things that foreigners never really get used to in China, even after spending a number of years there.

-(Check out this interesting blog on why Chinese people spit if you want to know more.)
+(Want to know more?
+Check out this interesting blog on why Chinese people spit.)